ACM SIGGRAPH Policy Guidelines

 The job description for all positions should be reviewed by the Governance Advisory Board, sent to the EC as an FYI, and approved by the EC Chair before being posted.
 Job descriptions for existing Standing Committee Chairs should be developed by the Chair of the Nominations Committee working with the current Standing Committee Chair, and the EC Director who oversees that Standing Committee.

 5.2 Nominations Process.
 The Chair will put the call for nominations out via email to all of SIGGRAPH’s constituencies (such as chapters, education committee, and pioneers) and on the ACM SIGGRAPH website and social media outlets.
-The Nominations Committee will make reference checks on any volunteer position the potential candidate has had within ACM SIGGRAPH for the previous five years and will require references for all candidates on the shortlist.
+The Nominations Committee will make reference checks on any volunteer position the potential candidate has had within ACM SIGGRAPH and will require references for all candidates on the shortlist.
+If a potential candidate has previously served on the Executive Committee, the Nominations Committee shall gather information from other Executive Committee members, especially the Chair, who served with the potential candidate.

 5.3 Slate.
 The Nominations Committee must select a slate of candidates and announce the slate to all ACM SIGGRAPH voting members at least two months before the election, as required by ACM.
 For Directors, the slate must contain at least two candidates for each Director slot as per Bylaws 9.1 Slate